All Episodes

 There's a lot of people that are very dependent on their medications.

-Personally, I'm an emergency medical technician and I have to deal with this a little bit.
+Personally, I'm an emergency medical technician, and I have to deal with this a little bit.

-One of the good options is just go to your doctor and say, you know, I'm a little concerned about Y2K.
+You know, one of the good options is just go to your doctor and say, you know, I'm a little concerned about Y2K.

 Most doctors know about it.